FunctionLab/humanbase-docs/docs/seek.rst

 random groups of genes in each dataset, this indicates that relevant biological processes are active and the dataset is relevant.

-SEEK provides coexpression P-values for all datasets in the compendium.
+SEEK calculates coexpression P-values for all datasets in the compendium.
 The measure is based on rank-biased version of Pearson correlation (see publication, referred to as the "dataset weight")

-The clustering of genes offers a lot of information about the heterogeneity of query gene-set in the cancer samples.
+The clustering of genes offers a lot of information about the heterogeneity of query gene-set.
 SEEK calculates, and furthermore visualizes how query genes are coexpressed with each other in the Expression Viewer.
 With this viewer, we can intuitively interpret large queries (ie. 10 query genes or more) where it is impossible to know what